jfnavarro/myVCF/README.md

-# MyVCF2: web-based tool for visualization and analysis of VCF files
+# MyVCF2: web-based tool for exploration of VCF files

 MyVCF2 is a tool that enables the storage, loading, querying and analysis of mutational data (SNPs and indels) stored in VCF files.
 The tool implements a simple django